Augustine Bwanausi: Exile and death

 Despite attempts by the Governor-General to mediate, and Banda's willingness to re-instate Bwanausi, his colleague, Willie Chokani and possibly one other minister, the ex-ministers' insistence on all of them being reinstated and outbreaks of violence later in September 1964 ended any hope of a reconciliation.
 At the start of October 1964, Bwanausi and Chokani left voluntarily for Zambia.
 Over the next few weeks several other ex-ministers fled the country because they feared for their safety.

-Bwanausi and Chokani resumed teaching in Zambia, where they, and were active in Malawian exile politicsbecoming a prominent member of the Pan-African Democratic Party which had been formed by another ex-minister, Henry Chipembere.
-Bwanausi and two travelling companions were killed in a car accident near Ndola in 1973, when driving to a Pan-African Democratic Party meeting.
+Bwanausi and Chokani resumed teaching in Zambia, where they, and were active in Malawian exile politics becoming a prominent member of the Pan-African Democratic Party which had been formed by another ex-minister, Henry Chipembere.
+Bwanausi and two travelling companions were killed in a car accident near Ndola in 1968, when driving to a Pan-African Democratic Party meeting.
 His brother, Harry Bwanausi, a doctor, joined his brother in exile in Zambia but survived to return to Malawi in 1994.